kevinjqiu/blog/content/post/2016-12-19-couchdb-index-benchmark.markdown

 ### Monitor changes-per-second metric

 CouchDB exposes its indexing status through the `/_active_tasks` endpoint.
 It contains the number of changes to be indexed in total and the number of changes already indexed.
 From that, we can calculate the changes per second as our benchmark.
+As stated before, you can find the code [here](https://gist.github.com/kevinjqiu/dd461b36a6f1d6d755d7a317d8f98b75)

     python cps.py _design/scoresByMonthJS

 This starts a monitoring script on the specified design doc, and prints out changes per second number every 1 second.

-With this script running, in another terminal, let's trigger a view:
+With this script running, in another terminal, let's trigger the view:

     curl "http://localhost:9999/test/_design/scoresByMonthJS/_view/scoresByMonth?limit=11&group=true"